Parallel, Perpendicular, and Intersecting Lines

 - Parallel lines don’t intersect one another.

-- The line which intersects with one another at \(90°\) are called perpendicular lines.
+- The line that intersects at \(90°\) are called perpendicular lines.

 - \(2\) or more points that lie on one straight line are called collinear points.